What happens next

 • Which of the options you choose may depend on cost, the health of your gums and bone, and which tooth (or teeth) is being removed.
 For example, if your gums aren’t healthy or you have bone loss, a dental implant may not be suitable.
 It is good long-lasting option if your gums and bone are healthy, if you’re only replacing a small number of teeth and you can afford it.

 • Removable dentures are generally the most economical option and dental implants the most expensive.

 Why you need to replace your missing tooth

 Putting off the decision to replace a missing tooth may cause your remaining teeth to shift, affecting your bite and appearance.
 It can also cause decay and gum disease from trapped food.
 Follow the advice of your dentist if they tell you a replacement needs to go in.

 The emotional side of tooth loss

 As well as dealing with the physical aspects of losing a tooth, it can come with emotional struggles too.
-You may feel angry, worried, powerless, sad, guilty – all of these feelings are normal.
+You may feel angry, worried, powerless, sad, guilty – all of these feelings are entirely normal.